 Sometimes, immediate intervention or intensive treatment is needed to help a person get back on track.
-RHA offers Crisis Services designed to support people who find themselves in urgent situations and safely stabilize individuals who are experiencing acute distress related to behavioral health, substance use or developmental disabilities.
+RHA offers Crisis Services in North Carolina is designed to support people who find themselves in urgent situations and safely stabilize individuals who are experiencing acute distress related to behavioral health, substance use or developmental disabilities.
 We offer a range of crisis support, from I/DD respite care to our facility-based and walk-in crisis centers and our mobile crisis teams, which come to your location to offer on-site treatment and support whenever and wherever needed.

 Advanced Access Services